 Accounts with administrative privileges pose a much greater risk than regular accounts and this why PCI DSS requires all administrative actions to be logged and reviewed on a regular basis.
 Section 10.3 also specifies that user ID, type of event, timestamp, status, origination and entity names must be included with administrative activity audit log records.

 This Action1 query lists the status of audit configuration settings for all managed endpoints and flags those that don’t have auditing enabled for administrative logons and other actions that require administrative privileges.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 10.2.2: Audit Administrative Activity for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 10.2.2: Audit Administrative Activity created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 Find more information on 10.2.2: Audit Administrative Activity at Microsoft TechNet.